yunlong10/LaunchpadGPT/README.md

 # LaunchpadGPT
-This repo is for ICMC 2023 paper: LaunchpadGPT: Language Model as Music Visualization Designer on Launchpad
+This repo is for paper accepted by ICMC 2023: LaunchpadGPT: Language Model as Music Visualization Designer on Launchpad

 <img src="/framework.png">